nooisy/pi-pd-synth/README.md

 # pi-pd-synth
-uni project: pd synth (loosely based on the lyra 8) on a pi
+uni project: pd synth on a pi